Alfresco/docs-alfresco/search-services/latest/admin/index.md

     ![]({% link search-services/images/solr6jmx.png %})

-* To use JMX client to setup Solr backup directory, navigate to **MBeans tab > Alfresco > Configuration > Search > managed > solr > Attributes** and change the values for `solr.backup.alfresco.remoteBackupLocation` and `solr.backup.archive.remoteBackupLocation properties`.
+* To use JMX client to setup Solr backup directory, navigate to **MBeans tab > Alfresco > Configuration > Search > managed > solr > Attributes** and change the values for `solr.backup.alfresco.remoteBackupLocation` and `solr.backup.archive.remoteBackupLocation` properties.
 * You may also trigger a backup with an HTTP command which instructs the `/replication` handler to backup Solr, for example:

     ```http